-A team will travel from Clemson University to Spartanburg Saturday to launch a four-city campaign across South Carolina to urge the state’s middle- and high-school students to consider careers in engineering, a fast-growing field filled with high-paying jobs.
+A Clemson University team will travel to Greenville on Saturday to urge middle- and high-school students to consider careers in engineering, a fast-growing field filled with high-paying jobs.

 The cutting-edge research and world-class education that are helping South Carolina play a leading role in the nation’s manufacturing revival took center stage Friday when U.S. Secretary of Commerce Penny Pritzker visited the Clemson University-International Center for Automotive Research.

 Clemson University is partnering with experts in Asia to help expand a master’s program that prepares engineers for leadership roles in the business of figuring out the best way to manage the flow of goods and materials needed for everything from retail to large capital projects.

 Two Clemson University alumni have been honored for their work on the Disney hit film “Frozen.”
 Marc Bryant is a graduate of the Digital Arts Program, and Jay Steele received his Ph.D. in computer science.
 Bryant was part of an animation team that recently received a Visual Effects Society (VES) award for its work on […]

 A Clemson University professor whose research has helped advanced the manufacture of computer chips and solar cells has won an award that recognizes outstanding technical accomplishments.
 Dr. Rajendra Singh is the 2014 recipient of the SPIE Technology Achievement Award.
 He did some of the fundamental work in rapid thermal processing, a technology that helped lay […]